StackExchange/dnscontrol/documentation/providers/msdns.md

 * `dnsserver`: (optional) the name of the Microsoft DNS Server to communicate with.
 * `pssession`: (optional) the name of the PowerShell PSSession host to run commands on.
+* `psusername`: (optional) the username to connect to the PowerShell PSSession host.
+* `pspassword`: (optional) the password to connect to the PowerShell PSSession host.

 Example: